twilio-labs/open-pixel-art/CONTRIBUTING.md

 ### `_data`

-The `_data` directory contains the `pixels.json` file that represents every single pixel on the canvas, a `defaults.json` file that contains any default values like the size of the canvas, and the `env.js` file for any environment related values.
+The `_data` directory contains the `pixels.json` file that represents every single pixel on the canvas, a `defaults.json` file that contains any default values like the size of the canvas, and the `env.js` file for any environment-related values.
 All data will be automatically available in the `index.njk` file.

 ### `assets`